This article will introduce you to the support available at the University to help you find a work experience or a placement opportunity.

 Internships, Summer Placements and Vacation work – internships and vacation schemes offer between one to four months paid work.
 Closing dates are generally around January/March but can be earlier.

-Opportunities are advertised on MyPurpleDoor and may also be advertised by faculty placement teams.
+Opportunities are advertised on MyCareer and may also be advertised by faculty placement teams.

-If you are looking for work experience opportunities in a particular career area you can start by looking at our work experience guides on our website in the following areas:
+If you are looking for work experience opportunities in a particular career area you can start by looking at the Careers and Employability Service Careers Guides which include a section on 'getting experience'.

 Part-time work – Working part-time alongside your study can help you make some extra money and develop a broad range of employability skills.
-Visit MyPurpleDoor for the latest vacancies.
+Visit MyCareer for the latest vacancies.

 Where can I get further information and advice?

-If you need any further help or guidance Purple Door have a dedicated team of friendly, experienced advisers on hand to talk to you.
-You can drop-in at Purple Door at any time during our opening hours or call us on +44 (0) 23 9284 2684.
-You can also access a wide range of information and advice on our website at www.port.ac.uk/purpledoor
+If you need any further help or guidance, the Careers and Employability Service has a dedicated team of friendly, experienced advisers on hand to talk to you.
+You can drop-in to the Careers and Employability Centre at any time during our opening hours or call us on +44 (0) 23 9284 2684.
+You can also access a wide range of information and advice on the Careers and Employability website.